 Snowmobiles being operated or transported on public roads, trails, or lands must display a current snowmobile (OHV) registration sticker.
 If you are a nonresident visiting Utah, you must obtain a nonresident snowmobile user permit from an authorized vendor.

-Mount them on both sides of the hood or pan.
+Mount them on the left side of the hood or pan.
 Base decals remain on your snowmobile until you sell or transfer it.
 New registration validation stickers are issued annually.
 Place them over the base decals, leaving the numbers on the base decals visible.

 Snowmobile registration expires annually on October 31.
-The annual registration fee is $10 plus a $2 fee that helps supplement Utah's OHV education program.
+The annual registration fee for each snowmobile is $22 for Utahns or $30 for non-residents.
+There is also a $2 fee that helps supplement Utah's OHV education program.

 Where can I ride my snowmobile?